learn-co-students/chicago-web-080320/03-one-to-many/README.md

 ### How to think about relationships
 1. For every one (x), how many (y)?
+  For every one User, there are many Tweets
 2. For every one (y), how many (x)?
+  For every one Tweet, there is only one User

 - Schema
 - Single Source of Truth